raindancers/raindancers-network.raindancers-cdk/README.md

 The EnterpriseVPC provides addtional methods from the standard ec2.Vpc construct, while maintaining compatiblity, so it can be used with other constructs that use the ec2.Vpc

-A getting started example provides guidence in using the constructs.
+A getting started example provides guidence in using the constructs in typescript cdk

 - [Getting Started](./docs/gettingstarted.md)
 - [Deploying VPC with Cloudwan](./docs/deployVpcts.md)
 - [Create A shared Egress VPC](./docs/egress.md)

 Slack:  A good way to to get help with this construct, is to join the [cdk.dev] (https://cdk.dev/) slack channel.

+This construct is published as a ready to import module for both typescript and python, via npm and pypi.
+Look here for details [constructs.dev](https://constructs.dev/packages/raindancers-network)